LOWER COST BUILD

 A Pro level game (without commentary) where the Shyvana play is a work of art.
 Everyone should watch the first 20 minutes of this game to see how Shyvana is played properly.

 A late S5 game with Bengi in solo queue playing Shyvana and carrying hard.
-This showcases Shyvana counter-ganking, he counter-ganks at least 4 times in top lane.
+This older game showcases Shyvana counter-ganking, he counter-ganks at least 4 times in top lane.
 You can also see him team fighting with a "counter-ganking" / "flanking" style (see Team Fights section of this guide), meaning he is last to dive in to the fight and cleans up.

 A Master level game from the Brazilian server, with a full game commentary - the detailed commentary contains some good tips on jungle vision, counter-jungling, and general strategy when you are carrying a game.